aibee00/SocraticQuestioning/README.md

 # Socratic Questioning: Learn to Self-guide Multimodal Reasoning in the Wild
 ---

-This is the official completion of the paper: ["Socratic Questioning: Learn to Self-guide Multimodal Reasoning in the Wild."](https://arxiv.org/abs/2501.02964) The code will be coming soon.
+This is the official completion of the paper: ["Socratic Questioning: Learn to Self-guide Multimodal Reasoning in the Wild."](https://arxiv.org/abs/2501.02964).

 Our dataset is available at [CapQA](https://huggingface.co/datasets/wphu/CapQA).